AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/apps-and-modules/gmail-modules.md

 #### [!UICONTROL Iterate attachments]

 You can iterate email attachments.
 Each attachment is a separate bundle in the module's output.
-For more information, see [Iterator module in Adobe Workfront Fusion](../../workfront-fusion/modules/iterator-module.md).
+For more information, see [Iterator module](/help/workfront-fusion/references/modules/iterator-module.md).

 <table style="table-layout:auto">
  <col>